tigerconnect/react-modal/docs/index.md

     true
   /* Boolean indicating if the modal should restore focus to the element
      that had focus prior to its display. */}

+  /*
+    Boolean indicating if the modal should use the preventScroll flag when restoring focus to the element that had focus prior to its display.
+  */
+  preventScroll={false}

   role={
     "dialog"